-If you have at least 2 years' Qualifying Service
+If you have more than 2 years' Qualifying Service

-If you have at least 2 years' Qualifying Service or have transferred in benefits from another arrangement you will be entitled to a pension from the Section payable from the day after your Normal Retirement Date.
+If you have more than 2 years' Qualifying Service or have transferred in benefits from another arrangement you will be entitled to a pension from the Section payable from your Normal Retirement Date.
 This is referred to as a "preserved pension".